Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Handling Reasoning Shortcuts

-There is no one-size-fits-all strategy and the best option is application specific, in that it depends on factors like the cost of obtaining annotations and on the kind of RSs that one wishes to get rid of.
+There is no one-size-fits-all strategy and the best option is application-specific, in that it depends on factors like the cost of obtaining annotations and the kind of RSs one wishes to eliminate.
 One option is to \textit{\textbf{mix multiple strategies}}, yet not all combinations are useful.
-For instance, high smoothness is at odds with both concept supervision and reconstruction: the former aims to spread probability mass across concepts, increasing their uncertainty and un-informativeness, the latter attempt to fit the annotations with high certainty and to inject as much information as possible into the concepts, respectively.
+For instance, high smoothness is at odds with both concept supervision and reconstruction: the former aims to spread probability mass across concepts, increasing their uncertainty and uninformativeness, whereas the latter attempt to fit the annotations with high certainty and to inject as much information as possible into the concepts, respectively.
 No model can fully satisfy both objectives.
-Finally, combining multiple strategies can yield overly complex loss functions that are challenging to optimize in practice, \eg requiring careful hyperparameter tuning.
+Finally, combining multiple strategies can yield overly complex loss functions that are challenging to optimize in practice, \eg because they require careful hyperparameter tuning.